emiapwil/jekyll-pagination-task/README.md

   - `not_in`: *true* if `$ATTR` is not a member of `$PARAMETER`

-It is notable that the types of `$ATTR` and `$PARAMETER` are also indicated in these relationships and I think they are enough for most cases.
+It is notable that the types of `$ATTR` and `$PARAMETER` are also indicated in these relationships and I think they can cover most cases.
 If the default filter still fail to meet the needs, you can always develop your own filter class and point to it by setting the `filter_class` option.